MaryAnneLee/zero-waste-design/README.md

 Solution: Removed float:left on the logo.
 Got help from Code institute tutor team on this one.

 4. W3C Validator pointed out one thing on index.html - "section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed."
-Solution: Changed section to div because didn't want a heading.
-Enough info in the hero image text just above this section.
+Solution: Didn¨t like the layout I first created so changed it and also added a heading.

 5. W3C validator pointed out one thing on portfolio.html - "Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed."
 Solution: Changed section to div because didn't want a heading.